T356 - Week 1 Fall 2013

 When we're getting ready to roll tape before a show- and the

-director has called for a "standby on the set," please keep it silent.
+director has called for a "standby," please keep it silent.

-We'll get started more smoothly and work more effectively.
+We'll get started more smoothly, work more effectively, and finish sooner.

 effectively.
 Once you do this you’ll easily find it’s easy